top of page

 Why Homeschooling Parents Search for a Dyslexia-Friendly Curriculum

-As a reading tutor working with dyslexic learners in Sussex, WI and online, I meet many families who feel overwhelmed, confused, and even a little defeated — especially when traditional curriculum isn't working.
+As a reading tutor working with dyslexic learners in Sussex, WI, and online, I meet many families who feel overwhelmed, confused, and even a little defeated — especially when traditional curriculum isn't working.
 That’s why choosing the right reading and spelling programs is so important.

 Quick Answer: What’s the Best Reading Curriculum for a Dyslexic Child?